Drone-Home/drone-home/README.md

 2. Click on website

+To edit application:

-3. Open new Terminal in same dir
+1. Open new Terminal in same dir

-4. Run 'idle3'

-5. Open Python files and edit project
+2. Run 'idle3' & open Python files and edit project

+3. Else, run VS to modify other files

+To push changes:

-6. Stage changes with 'git add'
+1. Stage changes with 'git add'

-7. Commit changes to local copy with 'git commit'
+2. Commit changes to local copy with 'git commit'

-8. Push changes to Github Master Version with 'git push'
+3. Push changes to Github Master Version with 'git push'

 BlueSky Design: